grindmother/ferment/README.md

 ## Requirements

-- You currently need to have `automake` and `ffmpeg` on your system to add audio files.
+- You currently need to have `automake` and `ffmpeg` installed on your system
-- Until I get around to creating a packaged app installer, you'll need a modern version of [`node` and `npm`](https://nodejs.org) installed in order to build.
+- Until I get around to creating a packaged app installer, you'll need a modern version of [`node` and `npm`](https://nodejs.org) in order to build.

 ## Install